Asymptotics for infinite server queues with fast/slow Markov switching and fat tailed service times: Introduction and notation

-The transient distribution of $Z(t)$ for $t\ge 0$ is studied under various assumptions on the interarrival and service distributions in \cite{RW18}.
-In the particular case of Poisson arrivals, it is described by the following proposition, which is \cite[Proposition 4]{RW18} with $\delta=0$. \begin{prop} When $\{ N_t,\ t\ge 0\}$ is a Poisson process with intensity $\lambda>0$, then $\psi(s,t)$ is the unique solution to the first order linear (matrix) differential equation
+We arrive at the main topic of the paper, which is to be able to provide some information on the distribution of $Z(t)$ in \eqref{def_Z_t}.
+In the particular case of Poisson arrivals, and since $Z(t)$ in \eqref{def_Z_t} is a particular case of the process in \eqref{discounted_Z(t)} with discount factor $a=0$, the LT $\psi(s,t)$ defined in \eqref{def_mgf} is characterized by \cite[Proposition 4]{RW18}, which we rewrite here: \begin{prop} When $\{ N_t,\ t\ge 0\}$ is a Poisson process with intensity $\lambda>0$, then $\psi(s,t)$ is the unique solution to the first order linear (matrix) differential equation